GRU-M4573r/chatbottest-com/Answering.md

 Can you normally read a message sent by you and the chatbot answer without scrolling?

-Are the messages properly written or is it normal to find unintended misspelling and gramatical errors?
+Are the messages properly written or is it normal to find unintended misspelling and grammatical errors?

 -----

 **Instructions**

-Repeat a message to the chatbot 4 times in a row, try with something easy like "hi", "thank you", or "good bye"
+Repeat a message to the chatbot 4 times in a row, try with something easy like "hi", "thank you", or "goodbye"

 **Questions**